Sam Garrett: 2021: Asatoma then Root Down Deep

 Lakshmi (I Choose to Love in Love), which have (approximately) 267,000 and 532,000 listens respectively on Spotify in June 2022.
-The album also includes the song Mama released as a single on 1st July 2021, again with Mollie Mendoza, Leon Marley Itzler on bass, and Regina Rhythm as percussionist.
+The album also includes the song Mama released as a single on 1 July 2021, again with Mollie Mendoza, Leon Marley Itzler on bass, and Regina Rhythm as percussionist.
 The song reached over 1,000,000 listens on Spotify.

-2022 - Now: Various Tours and other collaborations
+2022 : Various Tours and other collaborations

 In January 2022, Sam Garrett collaborated again with Paul Izak.
 The song Bloom is released on social networks and filmed from Hawaii on the island of Oahu.

-From 23 April 2022 the "Stay Open To Life" tour starts in Costa Rica with 9 announced dates.
-He is accompanied by Roaman, a guitarist from Rome.
-The tour ends with the last date on June 3, 2022.
+From 23 April 2022 the "Stay Open To Life" tour started in Costa Rica with 9 announced dates.
+He was accompanied by Roaman, a guitarist from Rome.
+The tour ended with the last date on 3 June 2022.

-He announced on the social network Instagram that from June 24 to July 3 he will perform at the Yoga United Festival in Germany.
+He announced on the social network Instagram that from 24 June to 3 July he would perform at the Yoga United Festival in Germany.

+In August 2022 he performed at Shanti Space in Portugal in collaboration with singer Jack Weaver, before collaborating again with Mose at Sacred Soul Fest in September 2022.

+The same month, Sam Garrett went to Essencia, a wellness center, where he animates the weekend by playing in particular with the singer Roaman.
+Australian musician Xavier Rudd was also there this weekend.

 On 16 September 2022 a new single was released in collaboration with the singer and yogini Ajeet.
 The song is called Water And Sky and lasts 4 minutes.